jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 ## 5\.
 Don’t mix business and pleasure

-> *Number 5, Never sell no crack where you rest at<br>I don't care if they want a ounce, tell 'em bounce!*
+> *Number 5, Never sell no crack where you rest at<br>I don’t care if they want a ounce, tell ‘em bounce!*

 The warning here is to never sell drugs where you live because unsatisfied customers and rival drug dealers are likely to seek you out where you sell.
 If you live where you do business, then not only is your home put in danger, but you also introduce the possibility of collateral damage and innocent bystanders whom you care about getting attacked in a retaliation